mohamed-reda/Flask-ToDo/README.md

 # flask_ToDo
-It's Todo website build by Flask framwork and stor the data using SQLAlchemy
+It's Todo website build by Flask framework and store the data using SQLAlchemy.